wlross/SMSF/README.md

 # SMSF
-pulled together some LP and Explainability ideas in the insurnace space
+pulled together some LP and Explainability ideas in the insurance space